StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 What are the results of believing?

-Will you go through each of these stories in your GG?
+By now, those who want to be disciples of Jesus should be in a Growth Group, and can continue to D8 - Baptism.

+Those who are not ready to join a Growth Group could start a new Discovery Group at D1, or start a Missional Community (see D14) with the M-Path stories.
+See D5 “Starting New Groups”.

-# D6 Baptism
+# D8 Baptism

-This is the sixth training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples